-A novice tennis fan would not be blamed for being confused about who is winning a tennis match since one must learn the language of tennis scores to appreciate the game.
+A novice tennis fan wouldn’t be blamed for being confused about who’s winning a match—an understanding of the language of tennis scores is needed to appreciate the game!
 Unlike soccer, basketball, and baseball, which simply count points for every goal, basket, and run, tennis has a scoring system (and lexicon) all its own.

 Tennis might have ended up with a different name altogether.
 Major Walter Wingfield, who laid down the rules for modern tennis, had another name for tennis.
 He called it sphairistike, based on the Greek phrase “skill in playing at ball.”
 The word tennis most likely comes from the French word tenetz — meaning “hold!” — the imperative conjugation of the verb tenir.
 Etymologists hypothesize that this was an early command used in the game, but there is no firm evidence to support this.